shortdoom/gh-fake-analyzer/README.md

 ```

-The script logs activity to both a file (`monitoring.log`) and the console.
+The script logs activity to both the `monitoring.log` file and the console.
 It captures various events such as:

 - New followers
 - Profile updates (e.g., changes in name, company, blog, location, email, bio, Twitter username)